-Supplies Laptop (GA only)

-☐ Laptop (GA only)
+- \Box Laptop (GA only)

-□ Notepads/Legal pads
+- □ Notepads/Legal pads

-☐ Sticky notes
+- \Box Sticky notes

-☐ Printed Background Guide
+- □ Printed Background Guide

-☐ Folder with research printed out (no pre-written directives, notes, or resolutions are allowed)
+- □ Folder with research printed out (no pre-written directives, notes, or resolutions are allowed)

-☐ Writing utensils
+- □ Writing utensils

-□ Notebooks
+- □ Notebooks

-☐ Umbrella (in case of rain)
+- Umbrella (in case of rain)

 While we expect delegates to bring their phones to the conference, you will not need them during committee.
-In order to avoid disruptions we recommend tuning off all cellphones, apple watches, and other distracting gadgets.
-Earbuds/Airpods may not be worn while committee is in session and chairs can ask delegates to put devices away.
+In order to avoid disruptions we recommend turning off all cell phones, apple watches, and other distracting gadgets.
+Earbuds/Airpods may not be worn while the committee is in session and chairs can ask delegates to put devices away.
 If any disciplinary issues arise regarding technology, advisors will be made aware.
 Please be respectful of conference policies and your fellow delegates.

 Food/Drinks

 While delegates are permitted to bring snacks and drinks into the committee rooms, delegates are responsible for cleaning up any messes.
 Eating and drinking cannot disrupt committee and chairs have the discretion to ban food and drinks from committee rooms if they wish.

-☐ Snacks ☐ Bottle of water ☐ Packed lunch (lunch will not be provided so students are encouraged to bring their own)

-Money